0xpr03/VocableTrainer-Android/emulator_workarounds.md

 hw.audioOutput=no
 ```

-## emualtor doesn't start in Kubuntu 17:
+## emulator doesn't start in Kubuntu 17:
 add `export ANDROID_EMULATOR_USE_SYSTEM_LIBS=1` to android-studio `studio.sh` to force system lib usage in AVD